Investment Portfolio

 Portfolio as a System

-This portfolio is built as a system, not a collection of disconnected ideas.
-Every position has a role, every sleeve has a job, and sizing reflects conviction, risk, time horizon, and how directly a name expresses the underlying theme.
+The portfolio is built as a system.
+Every position has a role, every account has a job, and sizing reflects conviction, time horizon, and how directly a name expresses the underlying thesis.
 The goal is not to own a large number of interesting companies.
-The goal is to concentrate capital where the upside is asymmetric, the thesis is understandable, and the portfolio construction makes sense at the total-book level.
+It is to concentrate capital where the upside is asymmetric and the construction makes sense at the total-book level.

 Position size is intentional.
-Larger weights are reserved for names that sit closest to the center of the thesis, where the business model, demand driver, and reason for owning it are most direct.
-Smaller weights are used for emerging ideas, more speculative expressions, or positions where the upside may be meaningful but the path is less certain.
-This means a 10% position is not just a stock I like more.
-It is a position that has earned a larger share of risk budget.
-A 1% to 3% position, by contrast, is often an option on being right without needing to underwrite full-size exposure on day one.
+Larger weights are reserved for names closest to the center of the thesis.
+Smaller weights are used for emerging ideas or more speculative expressions where the upside may be meaningful but the path is less certain.
+A 10% position is not a stock I like more; it is a position that has earned a larger share of risk budget.

-Diversification here is not simply sector diversification.
+Diversification here is not just sector diversification.
 It is diversification by driver, maturity, and expression.
-Two companies may both sit under an AI label while being exposed to very different parts of the value chain, different customers, different margin structures, and different failure modes.
-The same logic applies across defense, energy, fintech, and space.
-What matters is not whether names look different on the surface.
-What matters is whether they fail for the same reason.
+Two AI-labeled companies can sit on very different parts of the value chain, with different customers, margin structures, and failure modes.
+What matters is not whether names look different on the surface, but whether they fail for the same reason.

 The portfolio is meant to evolve.
 New positions have to earn their way in.
 Existing positions have to keep earning their size.
 I want the site to reflect not only what I own, but the logic that holds the portfolio together.